pimoroni/phew/README.md

 - string, byte, or generator based responses
 - `connect_to_wifi` convenience method

-Where possible **paws** tries to minimise the amount of code and setup that you, the developer, has to do in favour of picking sane defaults and hiding away bits of minutiae that rarely needs to be tweaked.
+Where possible **phew!** tries to minimise the amount of code and setup that you, the developer, has to do in favour of picking sane defaults and hiding away bits of minutiae that rarely needs to be tweaked.